psu-hcr/lus-rosscripts/README.md

 	$ rosrun iiwa_ros BendJ2J6.py

-## Run a simple example using a low torque to move Joint 4 from 90def to 0deg (slowly increase the constant torque value until error results
+## Run a simple example using a low torque to move Joint 4 from 90def to 0deg (slowly increase the constant torque value until error results)
+### In Simulation
+Step 1: Run command below to launch Gazebo with IIWA in position-control mode.

+	$ roslaunch iiwa_gazebo iiwa_gazebo.launch

+Step 2: Open a new Terminal.
+Source the project.
+Run command below to run code.

+	$ rosrun iiwa_ros BendJ4_T.py

+### On the LBR
+Step 1 & 2: Follow step 1 & 2 in epfl-lasa/iiwa_ros repo section "Control IIWA with FRI" Choose "Torque" and stiffness "0" on smartpad

+Step 3: Within 5 seconds before the timeout, launch:

+	$ roslaunch iiwa_driver iiwa_bringup.launch

+Step 4: Open a new Terminal.
+Source the project.
+Run command below to run code.

+	$ rosrun iiwa_ros BendJ4_T.py